LukaszDygon/spooktober-app/Readme.md

 ### About
-Watching films to get into the halloween mood over October is a fantastic way to get into the spooky mood.
-2k20 means no parties this year, so to get into the festive spirit, I decided to create a big, fun list of spooky films to watch.
+Halloween 2k20 means no parties this year, so to get into the festive spirit, I decided to create a big, fun list of spooky films to watch.
 One a day for each day of October.

 This project allows easy creation of a compact web app, containing posters and information for your list